White Southerners: History

+Fictional massacres depicted in An Authentic Narrative of the Seminole War.

 The Spanish were the first Europeans to explore the Southern United States and to contact Native Americans in the region.
 Juan Ponce de León discovered Florida.
 Hernando de Soto explored Georgia, Alabama, Mississippi and Arkansas.

 Before European colonization, The Southern United States was originally inhabited by various Native American tribes.
 Europeans had wiped out their population by giving them diseases.
 During the early 1800s, Native Americans were forcibly displaced as part of a brutal initiative aimed at clearing land for white settlers.
 The introduction of Spanish and French explorers in the 1500s marked the onset of European influences and the marked the beginning of white settlement in the South, and subsequently, the establishment of the United States of America placed Native Americans in direct opposition to an increasing number of white settlers.
 By the early 1800s, the Indian Removal Act presented a harrowing dilemma for most tribes: either assimilate into white culture or migrate westward into an uncertain future.
 Under the leadership of president Andrew Jackson, the notorious Trail of Tears resulted in the forced removal of thousands of Native Americans from the South to Indian Territory, which is now known as Oklahoma.

 The Plantations of Ireland took place before and during the earliest British colonization of the Americas, and a group known as the West Country Men were involved in both Irish and American colonization.

 Spain, England and France colonized the region.

+The concept of a "white" identity was established both legally and socially in 17th-century colonial Virginia, especially after Bacon's Rebellion in 1676.
+This was used by the elite as a "divide and conquer" tactic to separate poor Europeans from enslaved African Americans.
+The term "white" originated in the South to differentiate Europeans from enslaved Black people.

+Approximately 385,000 white individuals possessed African American slaves.
+During the period of slavery, it was common for white men to sexually assault black women.